reallnouf/reallnouf/README.md

-- 👋 Hi, I’m @reallnouf
+- 👋 Hi, I’m cybersecurity student
-- 👀 I’m interested in make my own program
+- 👀 I’m interested in data mining & hacking and robots
-- 🌱 I’m currently working on it ...
+- 🌱 I’m currently working on an application
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source coding
-- 📫 How to reach me ...
+- 📫 You can reach me anytime noufabdulaziz096@gmail.com

 <!---
 reallnouf/reallnouf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.